 Standard payment terms unless otherwise agreed in writing:

-- Project-Based: Milestone payments as specified in project agreement, typically with advance payment on contract signing, progress payments on milestone completion, and final payment on project acceptance
+• Project-Based: Milestone payments are made as specified in project agreement.
+Advance payment on contract signing, progress payments on milestone completion, and final payment on project acceptance are included

-- Ongoing Services: Monthly invoicing with payment due within 15 days (Net-15) or 30 days (Net-30) as specified in agreement
+• Ongoing Services: Monthly invoicing occurs with payment due within 15 days (Net-15) or 30 days (Net-30) as specified in agreement

-- Hourly/Time & Materials: Bi-weekly or monthly invoicing based on time tracked and expenses incurred, due within 15 days of invoice date
+• Hourly/Time & Materials: Bi-weekly or monthly invoicing is based on time tracked and expenses incurred, due within 15 days of invoice date

-- Advance Payments: All projects require advance payment before commencement of work.
-Work will not begin until advance payment is received and cleared
+• Advance Payments: All projects require advance payment before work begins.
+Work will not start until advance payment is received and cleared

 5.3 Payment Methods

-- Bank Transfer/NEFT/RTGS: Direct transfer to our business account (preferred method) - banking details provided on invoices
+• Bank Transfer/NEFT/RTGS: Direct transfer to our business account (preferred method) - banking details are provided on invoices

-- Online Payment Gateways: Razorpay, PayU, Instamojo, or other authorized gateways - convenience fees may apply
+• Online Payment Gateways: Razorpay, PayU, Instamojo, or other authorised gateways - convenience fees may apply

-- Payment Links: Secure payment links sent via email for convenient online payment
+• Payment Links: Secure payment links are sent via email for convenient online payment

-- Other Methods: UPI, cheque (with prior approval), or other methods as mutually agreed in writing
+• Other Methods: UPI, cheque (with prior approval), or other methods as agreed in writing

 5.4 Late Payments and Consequences